 How did you respond to chemo?

-I would go for a scan every, depended on how the symptoms were going and such.
-The triplet with the Cisplatin I had a good response to so my scans started improving pretty drastically.
-I never got to a place where there was nothing on the scans but it was much improved so much that after about two rounds of chemo I was able to come off the oxygen (tank).
+I would go for a scan [depending] on how the symptoms were going and such.
+The triplet with the cisplatin, I had a good response to, so my scans started improving pretty drastically.
+I never got to a place where there was nothing on the scans, but it was much improved so much that after about 2 rounds of chemo, I was able to come off the oxygen (tank).

 It was quite a sight.
-I was always the youngest person in the infusion lab usually, but I was the worst-looking because I had the oxygen tank and so I had the hose in my nose, schlepping the tank around.
-I’d have to go to the bathroom, I’d have the pole with the infusion stuff then my oxygen tank.
+I was always the youngest person in the infusion lab usually, but I was the worst looking because I had the oxygen tank.
+I had the hose in my nose, schlepping the tank around.
+If I’d have to go to the bathroom, I’d have the pole with the infusion stuff and my oxygen tank.

 I was just a mess of cords and whatever.
-The triplet worked really well but it’s not tolerable long term.
-Then I went to maintenance chemo and the symptoms started creeping back after a few months.
-I started coughing and the scans started showing the cancer returning.
-After eight months it was clearly not working anymore.
+The triplet worked really well, but it’s not tolerable long term.
+Then I went to maintenance chemo, and the symptoms started creeping back after a few months.
+I started coughing, and the scans started showing the cancer returning.
+After 8 months, it was clearly not working anymore.

 Luckily, really luckily, I had found out earlier that my cancer tested positive for ROS1.
-We knew that there was a targeted therapy drug that I could take for that so that’s when I switched.
-I’ve been that ever since.
+We knew that there was a targeted therapy drug that I could take for that, so that’s when I switched.
+I’ve been on that ever since.

-I cut it short and then went wig shopping and was all ready.
+I cut it short, then went wig shopping, and was all ready.
 Now it’s still sitting in my closet unused.
 For me, I didn’t end up completely losing my hair.

-I probably would have cared more if it actually happened but when they told me that it came along with all this other news that was more terrifying, I was more focused on what am I going to tell my kids.
-My prognosis was about nine months so the hair was low priority on that scale.
+I probably would have cared more if it actually happened, but when they told me that it came along with all this other news that was more terrifying, I was more focused on what I am going to tell my kids.
+My prognosis was about 9 months, so the hair was low priority on that scale.

 How did you learn about the targeted therapy drug?